demozonex-dev/Hack/Attendees/README.md

 ![](./Pictures/Portal2.png)

-6. You should see your team's group resource
+6. You should see your team's group resource and the rgh-lef-SharedData

 ![](./Pictures/Portal3.png)